-- Full time in the Evening program, six semester hours in each term for the four terms (two terms Fall and two terms Spring), the loan will be issued in four equal disbursements.
-Due to diverse schedules in the Evening Program, loan disbursements will be determined based upon the number of hours enrolled (the loan disbursement will be set when the student has officially begun the 6th semester hour course).
+- Full time in the Evening program, six credits in each term for the four terms (two terms Fall and two terms Spring), the loan will be issued in four equal disbursements.
+Due to diverse schedules in the Evening Program, loan disbursements will be determined based upon the number of credits enrolled (the loan disbursement will be set when the student has officially begun the 6th semester hour course).

 A student or parent borrower may cancel or reduce a loan any time before a loan has disbursed to Methodist University.
 If the loan has already been disbursed and credited to the student’s account in the Office of Student Accounts, the borrower may cancel a loan within 30 days from the date it disbursed and credited to the student’s account in the Office Student Accounts.
 A student may reinstate a Federal Direct subsidized (sub) and unsubsidized (unsub) loan at any time prior to the end of the student’s current academic year enrollment.
 The Federal PLUS for Parents/Graduate students and Alternative Loans MAY NOT be reinstated once reduced or cancelled.
 Instead, the borrower must reapply online.
 To reinstate, reduce, or cancel a loan, the borrower must complete the Loan Revision Form.
 Important Notice: Canceling any loan disbursement could result in a owing a balance on the student’s account in the Office of Student Accounts, which the student will be responsible.

 Borrowers cannot cancel a loan disbursement if the designated time period described above has already passed.
 Instead, the borrower can repay the loan disbursement directly by contacting the loan holder which can be found by accessing studentaid.gov.
 The borrower will be responsible for any interest that may have accrued and/or any loan fees.